luiscruz/course_sustainableSE/2024/p1_measuring_software/g5_Notion.md

     2. Start Notion Workflow (mentioned above) using an automated script
     3. Stop Notion Workflow and Logout(also automated)
     4. Stop Measuring
-    5. Wait for 30 seconds
+    5. Wait for aprox.
+10 seconds
     6. Delete the current created note page
-    7. Wait for 30 seconds
+    7. Wait for 60 seconds

 ## Replication